 Simple English definitions for legal terms

-Read a random definition: Trust Property
+Read a random definition: power of alienation

 A brownfield site is a place where a factory or business used to be, but now it's empty and not being used.
 It's hard to make something new there because the ground might be dirty or polluted.
 This is different from a greenfield site, which is a place where nothing has been built before.